Jawz84/Blog/PowerShell Contributing.md

 [Cmdlet(VerbsCommon.Get, "Host" /* abbreviated */ )]
 ```

+Another way to find the the code for the Cmdlet you are looking for, is to search for a class with a name of the form `public class VerbNounCommand`.
+So in our `Get-Host` example, that would be `public class GetHostCommand`.

 #### Similarities between advanced functions and C# Cmdlets

 There are quite a few similarities between PowerShell advanced functions and how Cmdlets need to be written in C#.
-For example, the way parameters and parametersets are defined, and that there can be a `Begin`, `Process` and `End` block.
+For example, the way parameters and parameter sets are defined, and that there can be a `Begin`, `Process` and `End` block.

 When you have C# experience, but have never written code for PowerShell, you should see the SDK reference [here](https://docs.microsoft.com/en-us/powershell/scripting/developer/Cmdlet/writing-a-windows-powershell-Cmdlet?view=powershell-7) to learn about concepts and find examples.